Streamlining the EHR Provider Directory: A Data Analyst's Journey

 The result of this manual workflow can be a team stretched thin, delayed communications, and a directory that is not as accurate as it could be.

-A More Efficient Path Forward
+A More Efficient Path Forward: Comparing Directory Management Approaches

 Automating these routine tasks can allow system analysts to focus on more strategic and innovative projects.
 It can also lead to a more accurate and complete directory, which benefits both clinicians and the entire health system.
 A more precise directory enables smoother care coordination with outside providers, improving efficiency and communication.
 As our friends at Tampa General Hospital note, "happy providers vote' with more referrals."